86Box/86Box/README.md

 ## Audio emulation installation

-Build 86box executable for your target system + roms Copy all .wav files from samples directory to the same directory with the 86box executable and you're good to go.
+Build 86box executable for your target system + roms.
+Copy all .wav files from samples directory to the same directory with the 86box executable and you're good to go.

 Licensing
 ---------